A manifestation of order and beauty in nature is called symmetry.

 For instance, a leptoquark or a \(Z'\) boson could give a tree-level contribution to \(b \to s \, \ell^+ \ell^-\) transition, which would only be suppressed by the mass of the new heavy mediator.

-The golden decay channels to study the \(b \to s \, \ell^+ \ell^-\) transitions are \(B \to K \, \mu^+ \mu^-\) and \(B \to K^* \, \mu^+ \mu^-\).
+The golden decay channels to study the \(b \to s \, \ell^+ \ell^-\) transitions are \(B \to K \, \mu^+ \mu^-\) and \(B \to K^* \, \mu^+ \mu^-\) (see Figure 2).

-Even though the branching ratios of these decays are of the order of \(10^{-6}\), the LHCb and CMS experiments were able to measure the differential branching ratios and angular observables to an precision of about 10% in certain bins.
+Even though the branching ratios of these decays are of the order of \(10^{-6}\), the LHCb and CMS experiments were able to measure the differential branching ratios and angular observables to a precision of about 10% in certain bins.

 This precision is expected to improve in the coming years, thanks to the increasing amount of data collected first by LHC Run 3 and then by the HL-LHC.

-Also the Belle II experiment will play a crucial role in the study of rare \(B\,\)-meson decays, thanks to its high luminosity,excellent tracking, and particle identification capabilities.
+Also, the Belle II experiment will play a crucial role in the study of rare \(B\,\)-meson decays, thanks to its high luminosity, excellent tracking, and particle identification capabilities.

 The theoretical predictions for observables in FCNC decays are even more difficult than for FCCC decays.

-\(\,b\,\)-hadron decays in 2024
+\(\,b\,\)-hadron decays in 2025

 These tensions have been detected in both the FCCC transition \(b\to c\tau\bar\nu\) and the FCNC transition \(b\to s\mu^+\mu^-\).